friday/Ulauncher-Revived/README.md

 ## Using with Systemd

-If your distribution packages [ulauncher.service](contrib/systemd/ulauncher.service), then you can enable and start `ulauncher` by running:
+If your distribution packages [ulauncher.service](contrib/systemd/ulauncher.service) or if you download it manually, then you can enable and start `ulauncher` by running:

 ```
 systemctl --user enable --now ulauncher.service